 Checklists: http://ebird.org/ebird/view/checklist/S41654652, ebird.org/ebird/view/checklist/S41656552, ebird.org/ebird/view/checklist/S41657393

 I wanted to go to Laguna Atascosa first so I could get on the early tram and have time for Tamaulipas Crow and Snowy Plover on the way to Brownsville, but as most of my plans on this trip, this did not go as planned.
 My parents insisted on going to South Padre Island first for shorebirding, which I consented to thinking I could get the plovers on the way.
 I was wrong: the pullout area for the plovers was on the left side of the road and we could not stop to look for them, so we continued to SPI.
-Despite missing a chance for two lifers, I still got a lot out of the Convention center, mainly shorebirds and waterfowl, but also Reddish Egret, Marsh Wren, a lingering Scarlet Tanager, and a good candidate for Franklin's Gull mixed in with a flock of Laughing Gulls.
+Despite missing a chance for two lifers, I still got a lot out of the Convention center, mainly shorebirds and waterfowl, but also Reddish Egret, Marsh Wren, and a lingering Scarlet Tanager.
 Next we WERE going to try for the Tamaulipas Crow at the Sea Ranch Marina, but like with the Port Isabel boat ramp, we missed the turnaround on our way to Laguna Atascosa

 Moving on to Laguna Atascosa, I silently accepted that Tamaulipas Crow would be another miss of the trip as we headed to try for Mountain Plover outside the refuge (again, nothing).
 Fortunately, the morning tour of the Bayside Drive had seen an Aplomado Falcon that morning, which greatly increased my chances of seeing one.
 We hadn't even gotten to the wildlife drive when we had seen a Greater Roadrunner, then shortly after a herd of Nilgai.